SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### (load pathname): Load and evaluate file.

-Loads a file expression by expression, evaluating each right away.
+Reads and evaluates a file expression by expression.

-Returns NIL if the file could not be loaded, or T if all of the file has been processed successfully.
+Returns NIL if the file could not be opened, T otherwise.

-This expample loads file "subseq.lisp" and returns T when
-finished:
+LOAD opens an own input channel alongside the current input channel.

 ~~~lisp
 (load "subseq.lisp")